Thank you for visiting the Widewater Elementary Counseling Department!

 We look forward to hearing from you and working with your students.
 Thank you!

 Three major components of the Counseling Program:

-Classroom Guidance: Classroom guidance is taught approximately once a month in all classrooms.
+Classroom Lessons: Classroom lessons are taught approximately once a month in all classrooms.
 Lessons primarily emphasize the character education initiative in Stafford County.
-For example, we teach lessons about words of the month such as RESPONSIBILITY, HONESTY, RESPECT, and PERSEVERANCE.
-Other classroom lessons may include topics such as bullying, test taking skills, friendship, career awareness, and conflict resolution.
+For example, we teach lessons based on the Word of the Month such as Responsibility, Honesty, Respect, and Perseverance.
+Other classroom lessons may include topics such as bullying prevention, test taking skills, friendship, career awareness, and conflict resolution.

 Small Group Counseling: Small group sessions are held once a week, during the school day, for approximately six weeks.
-Various groups are offered throughout the year.
-Topics may include anger management, confidence building, friendship, changing families, deployment, and others based upon needs in the school.
+Various groups are offered throughout the year based on student population needs.
+Topics may include, but are not limited to, managing adverse situations, confidence building, friendship, changing families, and deployment.
 We will ask for parent permission for a student to join a group.

 Individual Counseling: Individual counseling is available for students experiencing a particular concern.
 Counseling in the school is offered on a short-term basis, and primarily is designed to help children cope with specific issues.
 Parents and/or teachers may recommend a child for individual counseling.
 Permission is required for children to receive counseling services on a regular basis.
 However, children have self-referral slips if they wish to meet with a counselor occasionally during the school year.
 As professional school counselors, we believe that children have the right to confidentiality.
 However, we will always keep the best interests of the child first, and we use our best discretion when informing parents of information shared in counseling.